Freeport-McMoRan Inc. (FCX): A Technical Analysis

-The average price point forecasted by analysts for Freeport-McMoRan Inc. (FCX) is $45.73, which is $4.71 above the current market price.
-The public float for FCX is 1.42B, and currently, short sellers hold a 1.40% ratio of that float.
-The average trading volume of FCX on April 13, 2023 was 12.57M shares.
+The public float for FCX is 1.42B, and currently, short sellers hold a 1.20% ratio of that float.
+The average trading volume of FCX on April 17, 2023 was 12.65M shares.

 Top 5 EV Tech Stocks to Buy for 2023